shopware/docs/guides/plugins/plugins/administration/search-custom-data.md

 They only differ in the API they use and get displayed in a slightly different way.

 ::: warning
-Think twice about adding this shortcut because if every plugin adds their own search tag it gets cluttered.
+Think twice about adding this shortcut because if every plugin adds their own search tag, it gets cluttered.
 :::

 ## Prerequisites